-How to use Keyboard accessibility features on Mac
+Is typing on your Mac hard?
+These keyboard accessibility features can help!

-If you have trouble using a keyboard with your Mac, there are accessibility features that can help make things significantly easier for you so that you're not accidentally typing when you don't mean to and you don't have to hold down modifier keys when holding a key down for a while is difficult for you.
+If you have trouble using a keyboard with your Mac, some keyboard accessibility features can help make things significantly more manageable for you.
+With these specific options enabled, you won't be accidentally typing when you don't intend to, and you also won't need to hold down modifier keys while holding another key down — this can be difficult to do for some.
+Enabling these keyboard accessibility features is pretty straightforward and will open up a whole new world to those who require it.

 Here's how to set up your keyboard so that it's just your type — accessible! #sorrynotsorry

-- How to enable keyboard navigation to move between controls in macOS Catalina

-How to enable Sticky Keys
+Keyboard accessibility on macOS: How to enable Sticky Keys

-Enabling Sticky Keys allows you to type certain things that would normally require you to press multiple keys simultaneously by typing them in succession instead.
+Enabling Sticky Keys with macOS Monterey on one of the best Mac desktops allows you to type certain things that would typically require you to press multiple keys simultaneously by typing them in succession instead.

 - Click the Apple menu button on the top left of your screen.